 Gowan Vyse has a wealth of experience in community development and in the public service.
 Prior to her appointment as CEO at the Haymarket Foundation, she worked at the City of Sydney overseeing programs supporting people experiencing homelessness, refugees, asylum seekers, international students, young people, LGBTIQ communities, First Nations people and people with disability.
 She has also worked at the NSW Trustee and Guardian, what was the NSW Department of Ageing Disability and Home Care, where she developed a particular interest in people with disability and/or mental health issues who have contact with the criminal justice system.
 Gowan has held several Ministerial appointments on government boards.
 She has a Bachelor of Social Science from the University of Western Sydney.
 You can read more about her here.

 Date appointed: 22 October 2019

 Dr. Marlee Bower is a Postdoctoral Research Fellow at the Matilda Centre for Research in Mental Health and Substance Use.
 In her current role she is the Academic Lead of the first National Mental Health Think Tank.
 Her work centres on the mental health of disadvantaged populations, including people experiencing homelessness and people experiencing incarceration.
-She recently completed her PhD in 2019 from Western Sydney University on the experience of loneliness amongst people experiencing homelessness in Australia.
+She completed her PhD in 2019 from Western Sydney University on the experience of loneliness amongst people experiencing homelessness in Australia.
 She has experience working on numerous evaluations of services and programs for people experiencing homelessness.
 She has previously worked in state government in prison inspection and homelessness strategy.

 Mr Richard Boyer